hanion/hanion.github.io/post/mite/mite.md

 and was using [pandoc](https://pandoc.org) to convert Markdown to HTML.
 And I didn't want to use it anymore.

 I figured I could write my own Markdown renderer.
 Markdown looked simple enough.
-It wasn’t.
+It wasn't.
 I built [a markdown renderer of my own](https://github.com/hanion/md2html), which ended up taking more time than expected even for my limited needs.